Mark-Assessment/D-Santana-retail-store-M3-2/README.md

 ### New User Stories

-* As a new user, I want to quickly understand the purpose of the site so that I can decide if it provides value to me.
+* As a new user : Understanding the purpose I want to quickly grasp the website's purpose and determine if it provides value to me.
-* As a new user, I want to be able to quickly understand how to use the application to meet my needs.
+* As a new user : User-friendliness is important and  I want the application to be easy to use and navigate.
+It should provide intuitive features and functionalities that align with my needs as a user.
-* As a new user, I want clear instructions on how to log the pool test
+* As a new user: Clear instructions for tasks specifically, I want to be guided on how to updated the status of a task given to me .It is essential for me to have step-by-step instructions that are easy to follow.

 ### Returning User Stories